Shovel-snouted lizard

 The shovel-snouted lizard (Meroles anchietae), also known commonly as Anchieta's desert lizard, Anchieta's dune lizard and the Namib sand-diver, is a species of lizard in the family Lacertidae.
 The species is native to southern Africa.

 Etymology

 The specific name, anchietae, is in honor of Portuguese naturalist José Alberto de Oliveira Anchieta, who was an explorer of Africa.

 Geographic range

 M. anchietae is found in Angola and Namibia.

 Habitat

 The preferred natural habitat of M. anchietae is desert, with aeolian sand dunes and sparse vegetation, at altitudes from sea level to 500 m.

 Description

 Adults of M. anchietae have a snout-to-vent length (SVL) of about 5 cm.

 Diet

-M. anchietae preys upon insects, especially small beetles.
-During dry periods when insects are scarce, it will eat seeds.
+M. anchietae preys upon insects, especially small beetles, as well as fresh plants.
+Some individuals in the Namib Desert have been observed to eat seeds occasionally, while others consume seeds exclusively.
+Such seeds are typically eaten in their green, unripe phase, and could thus be considered a form of herbivory rather than granivory.